 Local textile fairs like the Likhang Habi Market Fair have the Kiangan weavers in a tizzy.
 This is an opportunity not just to show off their wares, but also for the Ifugao weavers to meet other weavers from different areas of the country, admire each others’ work, and maybe learn from each others’ techniques.
 The textile fair quite literally is a convention for some of our under-appreciated but extremely talented local craftsmen.

-It is only 10 A.M. and the mumbaki or spiritual shamans are already deep into their baya or rice wine.
+It is only 10:00 a.m. and the mumbaki or spiritual shamans are already deep into theiror rice wine.
 They take turns pouring each other drinks and chanting the myth of how Wigan and Bugan brought the secrets of weaving from the gods to the earth.
 The ritual is punctuated by the slaughtering of chicken.

 Around them, the weavers work on every aspect of the weaving process.
 Some weave, some spool the cotton thread into balls, some tie the threads into patterns before dyeing.
 They work in the presence of the mumbaki’s chants, so that the gods may bless their weaving for another year.

 One of the mumbaki nudges one of the elderly weavers.
-He passes a cup filled with baya and encourages everyone to drink.
+He passes a cup filled withand encourages everyone to drink.
 This is part of the ritual.
 Later, when the chants are finished and the slaughtered chickens become the lunchtime feast, the room will be filled with laughter and jokes.
 In Ifugao, rituals are both sacred and causes for celebration.

 The mumbaki chant in an archaic version of Ifugao that their youngsters can barely understand.
 These are chants that they learned by heart, by listening to the mumbaki that came before them.
 Nothing is written, everything is passed through oral literature.
 These mumbaki are old now, and it is becoming more difficult to convince young people to join their ranks.
 Regardless, the ritual must be done.
 This is a promise between their ancestors and the gods.